Where to live in Porto – Districts Guide Accommodation

 Wouldn’t it be nice to live in a street 15 mins away by walk from Avenida dos Aliados, planted right next to the trendy Belas Artes quarter and 4 mins away from all the transports you might need?
 The international co-living was designed to make you feel so much at home that it will be hard to leave, however feel free to explore the area around!
 The famously tasty (attention, attention to all foodies!)
 Casa Guedes is just around the corner, like many other typical restaurants with menus for as low as 3.50€ – yes, 3.50€ for some seriously mouth drooling chicken is common in this area!

 Ok, but where is the catch?
 Surely the co-living space must be far from a groceries store, right?
 Wrong!
-Lidl, the groceries shop, is literally 2 mins away and La Vie shopping mall is a 10 mins relaxed walk far.
+Lidl, the grocery shop, is literally 2 mins away and La Vie shopping mall is a 10 mins relaxed walk far.
 Same goes for the temporary market of Bolhão, whose fresh fish and vegetables need no introduction!

 Want to travel around Portugal during your stay?
 We get you, it is impossible to don’t feel tempted to discover the many hidden gems (beaches, mountains, villages, rivers, oh so many things…) of the country!
 In this Co-living Space you are 4 mins away from the main bus station of the city and 15 mins from the train station Campanha!
 Don’t waste your time getting around the turists and dealing with traffic, your ticket to rest of the country is one nice stroll away!